Tribute of the Three Cows: History

 The valley of Roncal is the easternmost valley of the Navarrese Pyrenees, whilst the valley of Barétous is the first Pyrenean valley of Béarn.
-Historically, Roncal belonged to the kingdom of Navarre, that held territory both in the southern side of the Pyrenees (centred around Pamplona) and on the northern mountain side, including the provinces of Lower Navarre and Soule in modern France.
+Historically, Roncal belonged to the kingdom of Navarre, which held territory both on the southern side of the Pyrenees (centred around Pamplona) and on the northern mountainside, including the provinces of Lower Navarre and Soule in modern France.
 The Béarn polity, albeit nominally under the sovereignty of the Duchy of Gascony (for a long time in the High Middle Ages under the control of the Kingdom of England), had acquired a de facto independent status, and was governed by the Viscounts of Béarn.

 The Tribute of the Three Cows arises from boundary disputes over the high pastures of Navarre and Béarn.
 The origin of these disputes is unknown, but evidence of them can be found in documents dating back to the 13th century.
 The disputes were usually resolved by oral agreement, and sometimes via peace letters or the establishment of passeries (communal grazing grounds).

 In the 14th century, the count of Foix, Gaston Fébus, acquired control over Béarn, and in 1374 he refused to acknowledge the sovereignty of France or England over it.
 In the following decades, the kings of France and England tried successively and in vain to assert their sovereignty over Béarn, whilst the counts of Foix remained largely independent.
 At the same time, on the death of Joan I of Navarre in 1305, the kingdom of Navarre passed to her son Louis X of France, whereby the crowns of Navarre and France fell under a personal union of the French monarchy, the main threat to the counts of Foix and viscounts of Béarn.
-Thus, it was at a time when the relationship between Navarre and Béarn were deteriorating that the border dispute between Roncal and Barétous arose.
+Thus, it was at a time when the relationship between Navarre and Béarn was deteriorating that the border dispute between Roncal and Barétous arose.